 Anorexia Nervosa

-The popular belief is that anorexia nervosa is the result of vanity or social issue.
-It is assumed that people with the disorder want to look like, or maybe better than, thin or slim individuals seemingly glorified in the media.
+The popular belief is that anorexia nervosa is the result of vanity or a social issue.
+It is assumed that people with the disorder want to look like, or maybe better than, thin or slim individuals, seemingly glorified in the media.

 However, researchers now think that there may be more to anorexia nervosa than vanity.
 They believe genetic or biological factors may also be involved in its occurrence.